iluvcapra/py-ptsl/README.md

 ### Sending Commands To Pro Tools with the `Engine` class

-The `Engine` class exposes `ptsl` commands with a simple function call interface.
+The `Engine` class exposes `ptsl` commands with a method call interface.

 ```python
 from ptsl import open_engine